KC0149/busApp/README.md

 npm run dev
 ```

-11. Open your web browser and navigate to `http://localhost:5173` to access the Task Management System.
+11. Open your web browser and navigate to `http://localhost:5173` to access the Bus application.

 ## Usage